swiftlang/swift-evolution/proposals/0497-definition-visibility.md

 This proposal introduces a new attribute `@export` that provides the required control over the ability of clients to make use of the callable interface or the definition of a particular function (or both).
 The `@export` attribute takes one or both of the following arguments in parentheses:

-* `interface`: means that a symbol is present in the binary in a manner that can be called by clients.
+* `interface`: means that a symbol is present in the binary in a manner that can be called by clients that can see the symbol.
 * `implementation`: means that the function definition is available for clients to use for any purpose, including specialization, inlining, or merely analyzing the body for optimization purposes.

 The existing `@_alwaysEmitIntoClient` is subsumed by `@export(implementation)`, meaning that the definition is available and each client that uses it must emit their own copy of the definition, because there is no symbol.
 The `@_neverEmitIntoClient` attribute on `main` is subsumed by `@export(interface)`, meaning that a callable symbol is emitted but the definition is not available to callers for any reason.